osirisQdt2810/algorithms/problems/cses/cheatsheet/readme.md

 3
 </pre></div></div>

-## CSES - Increasing Array Queries
+## 2416.CSES - Increasing Array Queries
 <div class="md"><div class="md"><p>You are given an array that consists of <span class="math inline">n</span> integers.
 The array elements are indexed <span class="math inline">1,2,\dots,n</span>.</p>
 <p>You can modify the array using the following operation: choose an array element and increase its value by one.</p>
 <p>Your task is to process <span class="math inline">q</span> queries of the form: when we consider a subarray from position <span class="math inline">a</span> to position <span class="math inline">b</span>, what is the minimum number of operations after which the subarray is increasing?</p>